SkylerElmstrom/cleanRcode/README.md

 # Cleaning Up R Code with more R Code
-Are you tired of reviewing coworkers' scripts and finding out there are an endless number of missing calls to packages? <br />
+Are you tired of reviewing coworkers' scripts and finding out there are missing calls to packages? <br />
 Or perhaps worse, dozens of unused packages load unnecessarily when the code is executed?  <br />
 Are you exhausted by thousands of lines of code without sections, comments, or other logical organization? <br />
 Perhaps you are here because you are guilty of some of the greatest code style grievances. <br />